kenjiSpecial/tubugl/README.md

 webgl from scratch( I call it plain webgl) is pain, hard.

-it takes MUCH MORE TIME to develop than three.js.
+it takes MUCH MORE TIME to develop with plain webgl than with three.js.

 it's hard to understand how webgl works and how matrix works like camera when you keep using only three.js.